gaia-platform/examples-staging/pick_and_place/README.md

 # Pick and Place demo

-A demonstration of the Gaia Platform database working with declarative rules to run a naive pick and place application.
+A demonstration of the Gaia Platform database working with declarative rules to run a naive pick-and-place application.

-## Pre-requisites
+## Prerequisites

 Ubuntu 20.04 is required.